mathsociitd/blog/_posts/2021-12-09-Irrationality.md

 One way to prove it is to use exactly the same idea as for proving the square root of 2 is irrational: Suppose $$\sqrt[n]2= \frac{p}{q}$$ , with p and q integers, relatively prime.
 Then  *p<sup>n</sup>=2q<sup>n</sup>* .
 Now think about the prime factorizations: every prime that divides q must divide p, but p and q are relatively prime, so q=1.
 That means that we must have p<sup>n</sup>=2 with p an integer.
 That is, the only way for the n<sup>th</sup> root of 2 to be a rational is if 2 is an n<sup>th</sup> power of an integer, which is not true.
 So, $$\sqrt[n]2$$ is irrational.

 Alternatively, we can use the *Rational Root Test*: An n<sup>th</sup> root of 2 is a root of the polynomial x<sup>n</sup>-2.
-But a rational root of a polynomial with integer coefficients that is written in lowest term $\frac{p}{q}$ must have denominator q that divides the leading coefficient and numerator p that divides the constant coefficient.
+But a rational root of a polynomial with integer coefficients that is written in lowest term $$\frac{p}{q}$$ must have denominator q that divides the leading coefficient and numerator p that divides the constant coefficient.
 So, any rational root of x<sup>n</sup>-2 must be an integer.